adrianmaciuc/playwright-framework/README.md

 });
 ```

-#### 3.4 **CI** Github Actions Setup
+#### 3.4 CI GitHub Actions Setup

-The project includes workflows for Github Actions.
-Do not forget to setup environment variables needed at CI level.
-Go to settings and add them into repository secret, then add reference for the machine in workflow file like this:
+Include workflows for GitHub Actions.
+Set environment variables in repository secrets and reference them in the workflow file.

 ```yaml
 env: